Weed, marijuana, Indian hemp, Cannabis Sativa or any other common name used, is one of the oldest and most common drug in the world today.

-When one takes weed, the body has got a tissues which absorb the main component which is THC.
+When one takes weed, the body has got tissues that absorb the main component which is THC.

 The absorbed THC stays imbedded in the body tissues for an extended period of time and long after one has stopped feeling the effects of weed.

-One of the tissues that absorbs THC are the hair follicle tissues.
+One of the tissues that absorb THC is the hair follicle tissues.
 For this reason, a hair follicle test is normally conducted in order to detect the presence of THC in your hair.

-Hence, before asking how long does weed stay in your hair, it is important to first of all know what a hair follicle tests is.
+Hence, before asking how long does weed stays in your hair, it is important to, first of all, know what a hair follicle test is.

 What is a hair follicle test?

-Hair follicle drug test was originally designed to determine long term use of marijuana or weed.
+A hair follicle drug test was originally designed to determine long-term use of marijuana or weed.